 Canadian National Coordinator

-Like many of the Planetary Society's members, Kate was first introduced to the wonders of space by the work of Carl Sagan.
-After reading Cosmos, and soon thereafter tearing through the television series, Kate was hooked.
-While finishing her degree in Experimental Psychology at McGill University in Montreal, Kate took elective courses in planetary science and physics, always hungry for more mind-blowing information about the reality around her.
-After graduating, Kate followed this interest and enrolled in a MA in Space Policy at George Washington University, focusing her work on public engagement and education.
-She put this degree on hold after one year, coming on board with the Planetary Society to coordinate the expansion of its work in her native Canada.
+Like many of The Planetary Society's members, Kate’s interest in space exploration was inspired by the work of Carl Sagan.
+After reading Cosmos and tearing through the television series, she was hooked.
+While finishing her degree in Experimental Psychology at McGill University in Montreal, Kate took elective courses in planetary science and physics, always hungry for more insight into the reality around her.
+After graduating, she followed this interest and enrolled in a MA in Space Policy at George Washington University, focusing her work on public engagement and education.
+She put this degree on hold after one year, coming on board with The Planetary Society to coordinate the expansion of its work in her native Canada.

 Latest Blog Posts

 The Planetary Society’s work beyond the United States is still not nearly as extensive as it is in the Society’s home country.
 But we are making some huge steps towards changing that, starting with Canada – America’s neighbor, NASA’s partner, and the home of almost eighteen hundred Planetary Society members.